babyboomer53/Lesson-4/README.md

 ### Homework4::addLargeNumbers()
 ![](console-output.png)
 ## Summary
+Getting an early start on this assignment was both a blessing and a curse.
+Starting early gave me plenty of time to address those hidden bugs that inevitably pop up.
+On the other hand, having that much time allowed me to indulge my obsessive nature; constantly finding little things that I could improve.

+I was able to understand the concept very quickly, but the road to a successful implementation was bumpier than I expected.
+On at least two occasions I had to reengineer what initially appeared to be viable solutions.
+Consequently, although I thought I'd finished this project on at least a couple of occasions, once again I'm up against the clock.
+Okay.
+I'm exaggerating a bit.
+I have only the readme file left to finish.
+Earlier this morning I eliminated the last bug.
+It really wasn't a bug, but a section of code that I got could benefit from a facelift.
+Some of the constructs in my original solution weren't very sophisticated, and not representative of my best work.

+Recently I got the impression that some of my fellow students are able to finish these assignments in a couple of days!!
+Wow!
+Are these assignments really that easy?!
+What's wrong with *me*?
+Of course I don't have anything concrete on which to base my suspicions; the evidence is purely circumstantial.
+Besides, I remember the days when I could do that.
+In fact, in a previous class I turned in five assignments in one week.
+The assignments were easier back then, and even though it was an introductory class, much of the material was review.
+But I digress…

 I'm out of practice interpreting pseudocode
 I'm still fond of flowcharts
 I added an iterator to the Stack class so that I could use enhanced for-loops